Last Updated on

 Brands often misuse these terms as they are not regulated.
 I found quite a few “natural” brands using sulfates in their product and claiming to free of harsh chemicals.
 So always buy products after reading the ingredient list and do not fall for false labels.

 A great option is to make your own DIY products using natural ingredients.
-You can find recipes for almost everything on the internet-shampoos, soaps, body butter, hair and face masks etc. You can make most of the DIYswith ingredients present in your kitchen.
+You can find recipes for almost everything on the internet-shampoos, soaps, body butter, hair and face masks etc. You can make most of the DIYs with some ingredients present in your kitchen.

-No, not all chemicals are bad for you just as not all natural ingredients are good for you.
-Water itself is a chemical reaction between hydrogen and oxygen atoms.
-And our body itself is made up of chemicals reaction between various elements.
+No, not all synthetic chemicals are bad for you just as not all natural ingredients are good for you.
+Water itself is a chemical made with hydrogen and oxygen atoms.
+And your body too produces various chemicals to carry out different tasks.

-Several chemicals like zinc oxide, fatty alcohols etc.are actually safe to use and do not have any major health concerns.
+Several synthetic chemicals like zinc oxide, fatty alcohols etc. are actually safe to use and do not have any major health concerns.